Our everyday devices make life easier, but they can be huge time sucks.

 - Get the Chrome browser extension called Legroom for Google Flights.
 When using Google Flights, you’ll also see how much legroom there is per seat by the flight you selected.

 - Another solid option is SeatGuru.com.
-Enter your airline and flight number, and you’ll see a map of the best seats with the most legroom, no download required.
+Enter your airline and flight number, and you’ll see a map of the best seats with the most legroom, no download is required.

 Hitting the road soon?
 Here are 10 travel tips even seasoned travelers can benefit from.